oceanprotocol-archive/mantaray/README.md

 ## Installation

-The primary use of Mantaray is an easy way to get starting with Ocean Protocol.
+The primary use of Mantaray is an easy way to get started with Ocean Protocol.
 Visit [datascience.oceanprotocol.com](https://datascience.oceanprotocol.com/) to test these scripts in a pre-configured Jupyter Lab environment!

 For developers seeking to work on scripts, see [this guide](doc/installation.md) for local development installation.